softkave/fimidara-server-node/notes/now.md

 - Preset weight, not order
 - Remove avatars
 - unit tests
-- add clearing out existing permission items when saving new ones
-- add if permission item is only for owner, for children, or both
-- convert session agent to the small agent data saved to db
 - Delete assigned presets when presets are deleted
 - confirm what error is returned when file is not found
 - Make api params naming and format consistent.
 If data, use data, if resource name, use resource name